"HEALTH CARE ON THE MOVE"

 Instructor Spela Videcnik & Rok Oman

-The project's intention is to integrate the new urban norm with a system of mobility and explore a new dynamic of health care and a sustainable urban environment.
-Under technological and social forces, the mobility patterns constructed through existing infrastructural systems will have the ability to facilitate the consolidation of health care, while ensuring efficient health outcomes and patient experiences.
+The project's intention is to integrate the new urban norm with a system of mobility and explore a new dynamic of healthcare and a sustainable urban environment.
+Under technological and social forces, the mobility patterns created through existing infrastructure will facilitate the consolidation of healthcare while ensuring efficient health outcomes and patient experiences.

-‘Spaces of isolation’ does not follow with a single or static definition but one adapting to a variety of urban situations.
-While the infrastructural system eliminates the distance between one place and another, they marginalized fragments of urban spaces.
-With the nature of being a ‘space of isolation’ for the new norm that came along with covid-19, the railway system is an ideal ‘campground’ to accommodate individuals with medical needs.
-However, from another perspective, these fragmented spaces demand modifications to accommodate and stimulate communal exchanges to build up a sustainable urban model that is transformative in multiple layers of urban engagement, in order to fit in different periods of time and stages.
+‘Spaces of isolation’ do not have a single or static definition but instead adapt to a variety of urban situations.
+While the infrastructural system reduces the distance between places, it also marginalizes fragments of urban spaces.
+Given its nature as a ‘space of isolation’ in the new norm brought on by COVID-19, the railway system is an ideal ‘campground’ to accommodate individuals with medical needs.
+However, from another perspective, these fragmented spaces require modifications to promote and encourage communal exchanges.
+This would help build a sustainable urban model that is transformative in multiple layers of urban engagement, capable of adapting to different periods and stages of development.

 Introduction 01